cryptoeconomics-hub/cryptoeconomics-reading-list/README.md

-# Cryptoeconomics Readinglist
+# Cryptoeconomics Reading list

-A list of links, videos and other sources regarding the topic Cryptoeconomics.
+A list of links, videos and other sources regarding Cryptoeconomics.

 ## Sources and Links